J. P. Morgan Chase Professor of Ethics

 Marion Smiley received her Ph.
 D in 1984 from Princeton University and joined the Brandeis faculty in the Spring of 2002 after having taught at Wellesley, Wesleyan, and the University of Wisconsin/Madison.
 She is the author of Moral Responsibility and the Boundaries of Community.
 Accountability and Power From a Pragmatic Point of View and Falling Through Tap Doors.
 The Philosophy and Politics of Group Identification (forthcoming), as well as numerous articles on free will and determinism, moral agency, collective responsibility, feminist social and political thought, autonomy and paternalism, John Dewey and the philosophy of pragmatism, democratic theory, multiculturalism, and the practice of rights.
 She is currently at work on two book length projects: Dependence, Autonomy and the Welfare State and Democracy and Paternalism.
 Professor Smiley is the recipient of several teaching awards, as well as research fellowships from Princeton University, the Woodrow Wilson Foundation, the American Association of University Women, the Harvard University Ethics Program, and the Swedish Institute for Advanced Study.

 Marion Smiley.
 "Justice From the Standpoint of the Oppressed: Iris Young's Theory of Justice Re-Visited."
 Contemporary Political Philosophy.
 Ed.
 Jacob Levy.
-Oxford University Press, 2015 (forthcoming)
+Oxford University Press, 2016.
+28 pp.. (forthcoming)

 Smiley, Marion.
 "Moral Responsibility: Social, not Metaphysical."
 Quels Lendemains Pour La Responsibilite?
-(What Future for Responsibility?). first ed.
+(What Future for Responsibility?).
 Ed.
 Andre Duhamel and Allison Marchildon.
 Note Bene, 2014.
 32 pp.

 Smiley, Marion.
 "Volitional Excuses, Self-Narration, and Blame."
 Phenomenology and the Cognitive Sciences 13.
 1 (2014): 28 pp.